olanderb/Quick-DirtyDataExploration/chapter1.md

 ---
 title: Getting Started with Scatterplots and Bar Charts
 description: >-
-  In this chapter we'll teach you how to use qplot to quickly visualize your data.
-Many R users use an  elegant, flexible and powerful package called 'ggplot' but mastering this can be overwhelming at first.
-Instead we're going to focus on a short-cut function called qplot()  which can be used to create the most common types of graphs and might fit your needs when making simple graphics.
-You'll probably be suprised how powerful it is and may be even inspired to go up a weight class later with ggplot.
+  In this chapter we'll introduce you to the basic options of qplot and creae two different types of plots - scatterplots and bar charts.

 ---